marshallm94/Learning_Notes/AWS.md

 * On-Demand Instances
 	* launched at any time
 	* flat rate per instance type
+	* billing for an EC2 instance begins when the AMI boot sequence is initiated.
 	* typically used for short term uses
 * Reserved Instances
 	* best applied to long term, predictable workloads (applications that you know need to be running for a set